GLOWMONSTERR/Transaction-Bot/README.md

      - **macOS/Linux**: `python3 -m venv .venv`
    - Activate the environment so VS Code uses it:
      - **Windows PowerShell**: `.venv\Scripts\Activate.ps1`
+       - If PowerShell shows a *“running scripts is disabled on this system”* error, temporarily allow the activation script by running `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` in the same PowerShell window, then repeat the activate command.
+The change only lasts for that one terminal session.
      - **Windows Command Prompt**: `.venv\Scripts\activate.bat`
      - **macOS/Linux**: `source .venv/bin/activate`
    - The terminal prompt should now start with `(.venv)`—that means you’re inside the virtual environment.